-The Project will include a guardrail that will separate Highway 1 and trail traffic at Segment 4, described below and shown on Figure 9, as well as decorative fencing along the top of a proposed retaining wall, serving as a buffer between the wetland and trail users.
-The guardrail will be required to be approved by Caltrans, and the fencing will be consistent with the character of features along the existing CCT.
-Materials for fencing and guardrail will likely consist of concrete and steel.
+The Project will include a vehicular barrier rail that will separate Highway 1 and trail traffic at Segment 4, described below and shown on Figure 9, as well as decorative railing along the top of a proposed retaining wall, serving as a buffer between the wetland and trail users.
+The barrier rail must be approved by Caltrans, and the railing will be consistent with the character of features along the existing CCT.
+Materials for the railing and barrier rail will likely consist of concrete and steel.